Event date: 29-08-2018

 Venue: River Pamba

-The Aranmula Uthrattathi Vallamkali or Aranmula Boat Race is the among the most ancient and revered boat races in the State.
-Held on the day of the Uthrittathi star in the month of Chingam (usually between 15 August and 20 September as per the Malayalam calendar), it is well known for its grandeur and unique history.
+The Aranmula Uthrittathi Vallamkali or Aranmula Boat Race is the most ancient and revered boat races of Kerala.
+Held on the day of the Uthrittathi asterism in the Malayalam month of Chingam (corresponding to 15 August and 20 September), it is well known for its grandeur and unique history.

 In Kerala, festival dates are decided in accordance with the Malayalam calendar and the local traditions and customs.
 We have calculated the festival dates based on these.
 But there can be changes in the dates according the customs and rituals associated with each place of worship.
 As such, these should be considered only as approximate dates and have to be confirmed with the local authorities.